South of Boston

 Trustees members and children: FREE

-Nonmember adults: $8 weekend/holiday and $6 weekday
+Nonmember adults: $8 weekends/holidays and $6 weekdays

 We welcome school and youth groups for experiential educational programs.
-Please visit our Education Page for details and to initiate a visit request.
+Please visit our Education Page to learn more about our coastal education programs.
+To initiate a visit, please email weirriver@thetrustees.org.

 Directions & Contact Info